snorpey/jpg-glitch-electron/README.md

 ### Development

-The app is built using [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[1c165f7](https://github.com/SimulatedGREG/electron-vue/tree/1c165f7c5e56edaf48be0fbb70838a1af26bb015) Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).
+The app is built using [vue-cli-plugin-electron-builder](https://nklayman.github.io/vue-cli-plugin-electron-builder).

 #### Build Setup